-- high levels of inward investment such as King's Hill (Tonbridge), North Farm Industrial Estate (Tunbridge Wells) and Blighs (Sevenoaks) with scope to attract high value businesses relocating from London and elsewhere - a number of key sectors including software and media, science and engineering, higher value horticulture and land-based industries and the knowledge economies with strong growth potential - a strong base of very high skilled and motivated workers.
+- high levels of inward investment such as King's Hill (Tonbridge and Malling), North Farm Industrial Estate (Tunbridge Wells) and Blighs (Sevenoaks) with scope to attract high value businesses relocating from London and elsewhere - a number of key sectors including software and media, science and engineering, higher value horticulture and land-based industries and the knowledge economies with strong growth potential - a strong base of very highly skilled and motivated workers.
 Over 38% of workers in the area have qualifications at NVQ4 and higher level.
-This is far above the UK and South East average - consistently low levels of unemployment while targeting unemployment hotspots, including the very successful 100 in 100 apprenticeship scheme - a strong and resilient SME sector which represents the backbone of the West Kent economy with 84% of employees in firms of 10 or less.
-This sector is of higher value locally; more small firms survive for longer and grow here than in other parts of Kent and there is scope for higher value home-based businesses to be created due to the number of local higher skilled residents - a number of big employers that are both award winning and innovative - accessibility to London and wider markets in Surrey, Sussex and North and Mid-Kent - delivery of high quality housing meeting local needs - a new PFI Hospital at Pembury and a number of new Academies - excellent cultural and leisure facilities with local attractions for both residents and visitors - a good local quality of life, striking an appropriate balance between accommodating growth in a sustainable way whilst recognising and continuing to protect the area's high quality and sensitive local environment.
+This is far above the UK and South East average - consistently low levels of unemployment assisted by targeting unemployment hotspots and initiatives such as the very successful 100 in 100 apprenticeship scheme - a strong and resilient SME sector which represents the backbone of the West Kent economy with 84% of employees in firms of 10 or less.
+This sector is of higher value locally; more small firms survive for longer and grow here than in other parts of Kent and there is scope for higher value home-based businesses to be created due to the number of local higher skilled residents - a number of big employers that are both award winning and innovative - accessibility to London and wider markets in Surrey, Sussex and North and Mid-Kent - delivery of high quality housing meeting local needs - new PFI Hospital at Pembury and a number of new academies - excellent cultural and leisure facilities with local attractions for both residents and visitors - a good local quality of life, striking an appropriate balance between accommodating growth in a sustainable way whilst recognising and continuing to protect the area's high quality and sensitive local environment.

-However, recent economic research has revealed that the West Kent economy continues to underperform in comparison to the South East region.
+However, the West Kent economy underperforms in comparison with the South East region.
 In 2008, West Kent GVA per capita was only 74% of the South East region average.
-To continue to achieve these objectives in the future, further targeted investment to support the West Kent economy is now needed.
-Without such investment, there is a genuine risk that local economic growth will decline and the local and wider economic benefit that West Kent brings to Kent and beyond will be significantly reduced.
+To continue to thrive, further targeted investment to support the West Kent economy is now needed.
+Without such investment, there is a genuine risk that economic growth will not be sustained.
+Going forward., we need to ensure that the West Kent economy continues to grow, create new jobs and attract inward investment.
+It is vital that we build on the area's economic strengths and tackle the challenges which could impede future economic prosperity and well-being.